pdinius/bgg-wrapper/README.md

 # BGG Wrapper
 This is the repository for the npm package `bgg-wrapper`.
-The purpose of this package is to wrap [board game geek's api](https://boardgamegeek.com/wiki/page/BGG_XML_API2) so it's more usable to developers.
+The purpose of this package is to wrap [board game geek's api](https://boardgamegeek.com/wiki/page/BGG_XML_API2) in order to improve the developer experience.
 The benefits of this wrapper:

 - It converts the XML format to JSON for usability.
 - It handles retry logic for things like fetching collections when you have to make multiple calls.